United We Read

 The United We Read program seeks to improve the pre-literacy skills of children 0 to 5 years old in the most disadvantaged communities to help prepare them for starting school.
 United We Read uses the Australian Early Development Census (AEDC) results to target the areas with the highest percentage of children with developmental vulnerability in the domain of language and cognitive skills.

-The United We Read program has been piloted in the Elizabeth Downs (2014-16) and Elizabeth Park/Elizabeth (2015-16) communities as these suburbs had developmental vulnerability three times higher than the Australian average in the domain of language and cognitive skills within the 2012 AEDC.
+The United We Read program is in the Elizabeth Downs (since 2014) and Elizabeth Park/Elizabeth (since 2015) communities as these suburbs had developmental vulnerability three times higher than the Australian average in the domain of language and cognitive skills within the 2012 AEDC.
 The AEDC results showed that in the City of Playford LGA overall the percentage of children who were developmentally vulnerability (13.7%) was twice the national average (6.8%).

 The United We Read program provides: